senay-tilahun/Bottlenecks/README.md

 # Solution
-Analyzing road networks and identifying potential bottlenecks that may cause congestion Ideal for urban architects, civil engineers and lawmakers to redirect, reshape and optimize traffic flow
+Analyzing road networks and identifying potential bottlenecks that may cause congestion Ideal for urban architects, civil engineers and lawmakers to redirect, reshape and optimize traffic flow.